 Any graphical symbol shall be submitted to the relevant ISO committee responsible for the registration of graphical symbols (see Annex SH).

-2.5.2 As soon as it is available, a committee draft shall be circulated to all P-members and O-members of the technical committee or subcommittee for consideration, with a clear indication of the latest date for submission of replies.
+2.5.2 As soon as it is available, a committee draft shall be circulated to all P-members and O-members of the committee for consideration, with a clear indication of the latest date for submission of replies.

-A period of 8, 12 or 16 weeks as agreed by the technical committee or subcommittee shall be available for National Bodies to comment.
+A period of 8, 12 or 16 weeks as agreed by the committee shall be available for National Bodies to comment.

 The default for CD circulation is 8 weeks.